Who are they and what do they do?

 Training and education

 Although qualifications are not required to go into this field, it is considered an advantage to have had significant training in music theory and musical scoring.
-It goes without saying that musical talent is a fundamental requirement for composers, who often have experience as performing musicians or conductors.
+It goes without saying that musical talent is a fundamental requirement music composing who often have experience as performing musicians or conductors.
 Technical knowledge of composition and how certain instruments complement each other’s sound are all necessary skills.
 This kind of technical understanding is usually achieved through some degree of schooling or graduate course.

 University-level education can also aid you with technical training, as the industry has evolved with the development of new technology.
 Composing and producing software can drastically speed the process of composition, which in turn has resulted in tighter deadlines and more demanding turnarounds from directors.